-Media Institute of Southern Africa (MISA) Tanzania Chapter and access to Information Stakeholders under the Coalition of Right to Information (CoRI) on Thursday, September 28 held a national event in Dar es Salaam to commemorate the International Day for Universal Access to Information (IDUAI).
+MISA Tanzania and Access to Information stakeholders, under the Coalition of Right to Information (CoRI), on Thursday, September 28 held a national event in Dar es Salaam to commemorate the International Day for Universal Access to Information.

-Retired Principle Judge and former Tanzania’s Human Rights Commission and Good Governance Commission Chairman, Hon.
-Amir R. Manento was Chief Guest.
+Retired principle judge and former Tanzania’s Human Rights Commission and Good Governance Commission Chairman, Hon.
+Amir R. Manento, was chief guest.

 International Right to Know Day is celebrated every year on September 28th, and is aimed at promoting citizen’s access to government and public held information, necessary for participating in the governance process as well as accessing other social economic rights.

 It is also used to raise awareness of every individual’s right of access to government held information; the right to know how elected officials are exercising power and how tax-payers’ money is being spent.